-Victoria is the smallest mainland state of Australia packed with a broad variety of attractions.
+Victoria is the smallest mainland state of Australia and has countless various attractions.
 It offers everything, from sophisticated urban living to beach life.
-It is also Australia’s second-most populous state and the majority of its population resides in the capital city of Melbourne.
+It is Australia's second-most populous state, and most of its population resides in the capital city of Melbourne.

-Melbourne is consistently voted as the world’s most liveable cities and is commonly known for its arts scene.
-Every year it conducts international film and arts festivals and is home to the famous Australian Ballet, as well as the Melbourne Symphony Orchestra.
+Melbourne is consistently voted the world's most liveable city and is commonly known for its arts scene.
+Every year it conducts international film and arts festivals.
+It is home to the famous Australian Ballet and the Melbourne Symphony Orchestra.

 The city also hosts sporting events such as the Melbourne Cup, Australian Tennis Open and Formula One Grand Prix.
 Melbourne is well-known for shopping and eating out as well.
-So if you want to explore restaurants, arts, nightlife or sports while studying, Melbourne is the best place for you.
+So if you want to explore restaurants, arts, nightlife or sports while studying, Melbourne is the best place.

-Victoria has more to offer and is not only limited to the glamorous city life of Melbourne.
-Outside the city, the state has a beautiful scenic view of the Great Ocean Road that stretches from the town Torquay to Nelson situated on the South Australian border.
+Victoria has more to offer and is not limited to Melbourne's glamorous city life.
+Outside the city, the state has a beautiful scenic view of the Great Ocean Road that stretches from Torquay to Nelson, situated on the South Australian border.

-Here you can experience fantastic surf, wildlife and rainforests, as well as other remarkable attractions like the Twelve Apostles.
-While living in Victoria, you can visit Wilsons Promontory National Park, a forest covered with wilderness and surrounded by stunning beaches.
+Here you can experience fantastic surf, wildlife and rainforests, and other remarkable attractions like the Twelve Apostles.
+While living in Victoria, you can visit Wilsons Promontory National Park, a forest covered with wilderness and stunning beaches.

-Phillip Island and the vineyards of the Yarra Valley are also some of Victoria's the main attractions.
+Phillip Island and the vineyards of the Yarra Valley are also some of Victoria's main attractions.

-Melbourne experiences a mild oceanic climate and is famous for its unpredicable climatic conditions (Sometimes all four seasons in a day).
-The average temperature in the summer is 26°C, while in the winter it drops down to 14°C.
+Melbourne experiences a mild oceanic climate and is famous for its unpredictable climatic conditions (Sometimes all four seasons in a day).
+The average temperature in the summer is 26°C, while in the winter, it drops to 14°C.

-These temperatures may vary, you can even expect a 35 degree Celsius day well before summer arrives.
-You’ll enjoy sea breezes in Victoria's coastal towns.
+These temperatures may vary; you can expect a 35-degree Celsius day before summer arrives.
+You'll enjoy sea breezes in Victoria's coastal towns.
 Central Victoria experiences cooler winter, while Wodonga and Mildura are a few degrees warmer.

-Melbourne and regional Victoria provide safe, high-quality student accommodations which includes living in the cosmopolitan inner city, beautiful regional centres and leafy garden suburbs.
-The average weekly rental price for a house in Victoria is AUD $400 and $380 for a unit.
+Melbourne and regional Victoria provide safe, high-quality student accommodations, which include living in the cosmopolitan inner city, beautiful regional centres and leafy garden suburbs.
+The average weekly rental price for a house in Victoria is AUD $500 and $380 for a unit.

-It’s crucial to note that these prices may vary depending on the location you choose.
+It's crucial to note that these prices may vary depending on your chosen location.
 The student rental market in Victoria is very competitive.
-You can visit your institution’s housing service for referrals or any advice on renting accommodations in different parts of Victoria.
+You can visit your institution's housing service for referrals or advice on renting accommodations in different parts of Victoria.

-Melbourne has the best transportations in Australia.
-It is well connected by train, bus, and tram networks.
+Melbourne has the best transportation in Australia.
+It has an excellent train, bus, and tram network.
 You can use Myki electronic cards to travel around the city.
-All full-time domestic undergraduate students can apply for concession cards which enables them to receive discounted fares.
+All full-time domestic undergraduate students can apply for concession cards to receive discounted fares.

 You can also get around the city using bikes.
-The regional parts of Victoria public transport are just limited to local buses.
-Trains and buses are available to all the major cities.
-Having access to personal transport in the regional Victoria might be necessary.
+The regional parts of Victoria's public transport are limited to local buses.
+Trains and buses are available in all the major cities.
+Having access to a personal vehicle in regional Victoria might be necessary.